ebzzry/ebzzry.github.io/_src/posts/2015-06-12-a-lambda-calculus-primer-part-1.md

 # Introduction

-## What the eff is it?
+## What is it?
 Lambda calculus is a minimal system for expressing computation that conforms to universal models of computation, hence making it a universal model of computation.
-In other words, it can be labeled as one of simplest programming languages, only that it looks and behaves differently from the ones we contemporarily know.
+In other words, it can be called as one of simplest programming languages, only that it looks and behaves differently from the ones we contemporarily know.
 Lambda calculus also forms as the basis for the popular functional programming languages in